ably/ably-js/docs/react.md

 });
 ```

 It's also worth highlighting that the `useChannel` hook supports all of the additional parameters that the regular Ably SDK does as we're simply passing the call along.
+See the [Ably Channel docs](https://ably.com/docs/channels) for more info.

 This means you can use features like `rewind`:

 ```javascript